karel-burda/function-loader/README.md

 For full use cases, see [main.cpp](example/src/main.cpp) or implementation of unit tests at [tests/unit](tests/unit).

 # Build Process
-Library itself is just header-only, so no need for additional linking, just threading library might need to be linked to the final executable on most Linux standard library implementations.
+Library itself is just header-only, so no need for additional linking, just `libdl` needs to be linked to the final executable on POSIXes.
 See section [Usage](#Usage) for more info.

 In order to build the usage example ([main.cpp](example/src/main.cpp)) run the cmake in the top-level directory like this: